-(203) Physical location of receipt by the purchaser.
-If the purchaser receives TPP, retail services, digital products or codes, or an extended warranty at a location other than the seller's place of business, then the sourcing rule in subsection (202) of this rule does not apply and the sale must be sourced to the location where the purchaser, or the purchaser's donee, receives the property, retail service, digital product or code, or extended warranty.
-This location may be indicated in instructions, known to the seller, for delivery to the purchaser or the purchaser's donee.

-(a) Delivery terms, such as "FOB shipping point" and "FOB origin," and the Uniform Commercial Code's provisions defining sale or where risk of loss passes, do not determine where the place of receipt occurs.

-(b) The seller must retain documents used in the ordinary course of the seller's business to show how the seller knows the location where the purchaser or purchaser's donee received the goods.
-Acceptable proof includes, but is not limited to, the following documents:

-(i) Instructions for delivery to the seller indicating where the purchaser wants the goods delivered, provided on a sales contract, sales invoice, or any other document used in the seller's ordinary course of business showing the instructions for delivery;

-(ii) If shipped by a shipping company, a waybill, bill of lading, or other contract of carriage indicating where delivery occurs; or

-(iii) If shipped by the seller using the seller's own transportation equipment, a trip-sheet signed by the person making delivery for the seller and showing:

-(A) The seller's name and address;

-(B) The purchaser's name and address;
+- er receives tangible personal property, retail services, digital products or codes, or an extended warranty at a location other than the seller's place of business, then the sale must be sourced to the location where the purchaser, or the purchaser's donee, receives the property, retail service, digital product or code, or extended warranty.
+This location may be indicated in instructions, known to the seller, for delivery to the purchaser or the purchaser's donee. - (a) Delivery terms, such as "FOB shipping point" and "FOB origin," and the Uniform Commercial Code's provisions defining sale or where risk of loss passes, do not determine where the place of receipt occurs. - (b) The seller must retain documents used in the ordinary course of the seller's business to show how the seller knows the location where the purchaser or purchaser's donee received the goods.
+Acceptable proof includes, but is not limited to, the following documents: - (i) Instructions for delivery to the seller indicating where the purchaser wants the goods delivered, provided on a sales contract, sales invoice, or any other document used in the seller's ordinary course of business showing the instructions for delivery; - (ii) If shipped by a shipping company, a waybill, bill of lading, or other contract of carriage indicating where delivery occurs; or - (iii) If shipped by the seller using the seller's own transportation equipment, a trip-sheet signed by the person making delivery for the seller and showing: - (A) The seller's name and address; - (B) The purchaser's name and address;

-(C) The place of delivery, if different from the purchaser's address; and

-(D) The time of delivery to the purchaser together with the signature of the purchaser or its agent acknowledging receipt of the goods at the place designated by the purchaser.
+- (C) The place of delivery, if different from the purchaser's address; and - (D) The time of delivery to the purchaser together with the signature of the purchaser or its agent acknowledging receipt of the goods at the place designated by the purchaser.

 Example 8.
-TPP delivered to purchaser's address.
+Tangible personal property delivered to purchaser's address.